ehsan18t/qbt-theme/README.md

 You can rebuild the theme locally while iterating on colors or icons:

-- Copy the desired SVG icons into `Builds/modern-dark/icons/modern/` (optional if you prefer stock icons).
+- Copy the desired SVG icons into `src/nova-dark/icons/modern/` (optional if you prefer stock icons).
-- Run `Builds\build-modern-dark.bat` on Windows or `./Builds/build-modern-dark.sh` on macOS/Linux.
+- Run `src\build-nova-dark.bat` on Windows or `./src/build-nova-dark.sh` on macOS/Linux.

-The scripts emit two artifacts in `Builds/dist/`:
+The scripts emit two artifacts in `src/dist/`:

 - `nova-dark-modern.qbtheme` – includes the custom icon set.
 - `nova-dark-no-icons.qbtheme` – ships only the stylesheet and palette configuration.